Telofy/precise-altruism/README.md

 This engine is (will be) used to run a Tumblr or Twitter account that publishes links to these articles based on a broader news feed from Google News or [Kuerzr](http://www.kuerzr.com/).

+## Target Audience

+Our envisioned reader is interested in topics that maximize the following in roughly that order:

+    1. Altruism
+    2. Effectiveness
+    3. Timeless relevance

 ## Setup

 You may have to install some packages globally: